Water flossers are an alternative to string floss

 The Cordless Advanced is one of the most comfortable cordless flossers we have used.
 Because of its portability, it’s also better suited to those who travel.
 The shape and the large area of raised dots on the back make it lovely to hold.
 You feel in control, even when you want to rotate the nozzle.

 The nozzle is easy to rotate so you can reach all the teeth and clean the entire mouth.
-In fact, rotating the nozzle on the Advanced is possibly easier than on the Aquarius.
+In fact, we found rotating the nozzle on the Advanced was easier than on the Aquarius.
 The large wheel used for rotating the nozzle feels natural to use with good feedback.
 Being able to rotate the nozzle makes it easier to reach all parts of the mouth.

 The 207ml tank does offer 45 seconds of use on the most powerful of the 3 pressure modes.
 This is about half the time of the Waterpik Aquarius.
 You don’t have to rush with either, but a compromise for a more portable option is the smaller tank.